jordan19921992/Raw_data/README.md

 Description of the Dataset
 This repository contains the datasets, spreadsheets, histological images, and supporting files used in the manuscript:
-"First Gonadal Stages of Bonito, Sarda chiliensis (Perciformes: Scombridae) on the Pacific Coast of Northern Chile", submitted to F1000Research.
+"First Gonadal Stages of Bonito, <i>Sarda chiliensis</i> (Perciformes: Scombridae) on the Pacific Coast of Northern Chile", submitted to F1000Research.

 Included data:
 Excel spreadsheets with morphometric and reproductive measurements